Families of Ethiopian plane disaster victims steel themselves for journey to crash site

 A stoic man in a dark coat said he was steeling himself for the three-hour journey to the crash site.

 Tewfik Ahmed, 39, was raised by the father of Ahmed Nur Mohammed, the deputy pilot of ET 302.
-Tewfik traveled from his home in the south of the country to pay his respects.
+Tewfik travelled from his home in the south of the country to pay his respects.

 “Ahmed was the pride of the family,” he told Reuters, seated alongside several other mourners.
 “Heading to the site is the least I can do for him.”